Manuperezro/YogaCourses-MSP4/README.md

 # Rock Bristol Yoga On  Demand

-# A responsive web apllication where the users can PURCHASE Yoga courses in Video format.
+# A responsive web application where the users can PURCHASE Yoga courses in Video format.

 ## Code Institute - Milestone Project 4